dtuma/processdash/processdash/README-build.txt

      must install JavaHelp 2.0 from Sun.
 Set the environment variable JAVAHELP_HOME to point to the javahelp installation directory.

+   * (optional) to build the installer, you will need to install the bcel library (http://jakarta.apache.org/bcel/) into the "lib" directory of your ant distribution.

 Then simply run "ant" on the file "build.xml" in this directory.